grace-notes/website/contents/topics/holy-spirit-baptism.md

 ---
+title: "Baptism of the Holy Spirit"
-title: "Holy Spirit, Baptism of the"
+indexTitle: "Holy Spirit, Baptism of the"
 pdf: "holyspirit_baptism.pdf"
 description: "Holy Spirit, Baptism of the -  The Holy Spirit’s work by which he places each believer into Union with Christ."
 template: topic.jade